 If you’ve defaulted on a Small Business Administration (SBA) loan, you could find yourself personally liable and your assets at risk.
-Fortunately, you may find relief by filing bankruptcy but you must understand how SBA defaults are handled so that you can move quickly to protect your assets.
+Fortunately, you may find relief by filing bankruptcy but you must understand how SBA loan defaults are handled so that you can move quickly to protect your assets.

 What Happens When You Default?